 The most famous mother in the Bible, outside of Mary the mother of Jesus, was a woman by the name of Hannah.
 She suffered ridicule because she was barren; during her generation that was considered a curse from God.

 The books of Samuel in the Old Testament are about the life of Samuel: Hannah’s love for her son, how she prayed for him regularly, and how she visited him every year to bring him clothing and food.
-Can you imagine giving birth to a son, having him for only three years, and then only seeing him once a year?
+Can you imagine giving birth to a son, having him for only a few years, and then only seeing him once a year?
 But Hannah had made a vow to God and she kept her promise.

 If you have children, love them dearly, pray for them regularly, and at some point surrender them to God.